Christopher-DSA/Sign-Language-Detection-Computer-Vision/README.md

 ## Introduction

-This project uses computer vision to detect sign language gestures in real-time via a webcam.
-It's designed to be a practical tool for those who want to communicate through sign language and for those interested in computer vision applications.
+The goal is to create a fast and accurate system that uses a webcam to recognize sign language in real-time.
+The motivation is to explore the tensorflow machine learning libary and apply it to a pratical appliaction.

 ## Table of Contents